-Editor's message: An employee has the right not to be unfairly dismissed by his or her employer under s.94 of the Employment Rights Act 1996 (provided that the qualifying conditions are met).
+Editor's message: An employee has the right not to be unfairly dismissed by his or her employer under the Employment Rights Act 1996 (provided that the qualifying conditions are met).

 Ashok Kanani, Employment law editor

 Updated to include information on the ECJ decision in Parris v Trinity College Dublin and others, concerning a same-sex partner's entitlement to a survivor's pension.